-So as you can see, I have converted this spice drawer into the perfect place to store my knives and cutting boards.
-Since, I have two of these spice drawers (one on each side of the cooktop), I was really only using one for my spices.
-This one was really only holding a few extras.
-So, I decided to put it to better use.
+As you can see, I have converted this spice pullout drawer into the perfect place to store my knives and cutting boards.
+I have two of these spice drawers (one on each side of the cooktop), but I was really only using one for my spices.

 - 1/4″ square dowel rods cut to 12″ lengths.